FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 <br>

-# Import a CSV as a table
+# Import a CSV as a data-frame

 The most common way to work is not to manually create a data frame, as we saw in the previous section.
 Instead, we often import CSV as data frames.